Changelog

 -

-method now applies to finite distributions. -
+Mathmethod now applies to finite distributions. -

-are now also available.
+graft_left()andgraft_right()are fully functional, andslice_left()andslice_right()are now also available.

 distplyr 0.1.2